Your Sales Mindset

-Because of that, you fail to offer your largest package; although it’s the one that she needs most.
+Because of all this chatter, you fail to offer your largest package; although it’s the one which best fit her needs.
 Basically, you’re concerned that she can’t afford your fees.
-So you offer a more economical solution.
+So, you offer a more economical solution.

 By not offering the best option, you’re making a decision for her.
-It’s disempowering.
-This blocks her from getting the ideal solution.
+This disempowers your new client.
+She’s now blocked from choosing the ideal solution.
 Plus, it reduces your earning potential.

 Why Asking for the Sale Seems Difficult

 Asking for the sale seems so difficult.
-Because of that you avoid discussing pricing, even though she needs that information to make a decision.
+As a result, you avoid discussing pricing, even though she needs those numbers to make an informed decision.

 The reason it’s so scary is not the money or the value of the work you do, but your beliefs about your worth.

 Those beliefs are often hidden away.
 That’s why you don’t easily recognize them.
-You realize that talking about the money part is uncomfortable, but you don’t know why.
-What you do know is that you get tongue-tied during this part of the conversation.
+You realize talking about the money part is uncomfortable, but you don’t know why.
+As you transition to this part of the conversation, you get tongue-tied.

 I know you’re doing something you love.
 And, you don’t do this primarily for the money.
 That makes it feel transactional.
 However, your business requires money to operate and you deserve to be well-paid.

-Two primary roadblocks makes asking for the sale difficult:
+Two primary roadblocks interfere with asking for the sale:

 - Your stuff about money interferes with your desire to be well paid for your services.

 - You don’t want to be judged as greedy.

 These hidden beliefs prevent you from confidently discussing the money part.
 Now here’s the catch – potential clients want this information.
 They perceive you as a trusted adviser who can solve their problem.
 All you need to do is explain how it works.
 Logically, you know all this.

 The Cost of Your Sales Fear

 Avoiding the money part affects you and your potential client.

-When you fail to discuss what you offer, then you’re not being fair to the other person.
-She believes you can solve her problem.
+Failing to discuss what you offer is unfair to your potential client.
+She wants you to solve her problem.
 However, when you end the conversation without sharing your services and your fees, her problem remains unsolved.